to sort out poverty: a chance from microcredit International Seminar 9th and 10th of April, 2005 - Cairo |

 On December 2003 the UN General Assembly passed a resolution (A/Res/53/198) in support of the Action Program for the International Year of Microcredit 2005 (A/Res/58/221).
 The Year aims at providing an occasion to raise awareness on the importance of microcredit and microfinance in the eradication of poverty, to share good practices and further to enhance a financial sector development that supports sustainable pro-poor services in all countries.

 On the significance of the resolution, the UN Secretary-General Kofi Annan said: "The International Year of Microcredit 2005 underscores the importance of microfinance as an integral part of our collective effort to meet the Millennium Development Goals (MDG).
 Sustainable access to microfinance helps alleviate poverty by generating income, creating jobs, allowing children to go to school, enabling families to obtain health care, and empowering people to make the choices that best meet their needs.
 The stark reality is that most poor people in the world still lack access to sustainable financial services, whether they are savings, credit or insurance.
 The great challenge for the future is to fight the constraints that exclude people from fully participating in the financial sector.
+The International Year of Microcredit offers a pivotal opportunity for the international community to engage in a shared commitment to meet this challenge.
+Together, we can and must build inclusive financial sectors that help people improve their lives."

 The resolution designates the United Nations Capital Development Fund (UNCDF) and the UN Department of Economic and Social Affairs (DESA) as focal points to coordinate the activities of the United Nations system for the preparations and the observance of the International Year of Microcredit, 2005.

+Recent studies show that the number of poor people in the whole world who benefited from microcredit have more than quadrupled between 1997 and 2001.
+With the so rapidly growing demand for financial services, the Year of Microcredit is intended to highlight ways to expand the reaching of financial services on sustainable bases.
 According to the Action Program, the United Nations have joined together with Member States, NGOs, the private sector and civil society to raise public awareness, to build sustainability in the microcredit and microfinance sectors, and have promoted innovative partnerships.
 Although microcredit and microfinance have already had a positive impact on household budgets and the quality of life of millions of poor people, many are still denied access to financial services that could raise their standards of living and could protect them against economic setbacks.
 The Action Program recognizes that a range of financial products and services can enhance the poor’s ability to increase their incomes, to build assets and to mitigate their vulnerability in times of economic crisis.

 The International Year of Microcredit, 2005 will encourage and support the growth of microcredit and microfinance sectors to best meet the needs of a wide range of poor people.